kathleenleasther/domestika-website/README.md

 # domestika-website (evolved into kawaii corner)
 personal project

-Features to work on:
+features to work on:

-Host the site in gcp
+host the site in gcp

 make contact us page work